poncho-punch/midpen-monitor/README.md

 For domain-specific corrections (e.g., local place names like "Teague Hill" or "Sierra Azul"), consider implementing a post-processing step that automatically replaces common recognition errors in transcripts.
 This can be accomplished with a simple Python dictionary or more advanced NLP techniques.

 ### 2. Fine-Tuning Whisper
 If you collect enough corrected transcripts, you can explore fine-tuning an open-source Whisper model (e.g., via Hugging Face Transformers) to improve recognition of local terminology and reduce recurring errors.
-This requires some ML expertise and GPU resources, but can significantly boost accuracy for your use case.
+This requires some ML expertise and GPU resources, but would be fully sickner.

 Contributions for either approach are welcome!
 See `data/transcripts/` for example transcript files.